You know the feeling when you have been working the whole day but you feel like you haven’t accomplished anything?

 The freedom of choice has made me realise I actually want and need some boundaries and rules for being able to be effective at work.
 I have learned that I actually do not want to mix bubble bath and work.
 Because then the relaxing image of a bubble bath is destroyed forever.
 I need to define when and where to focus on work and most importantly let myself have breaks, detach from work and relax systematically.
 I need to set the boundaries for myself.
 That’s not easy but that’s a pretty great situation to be in.

-My favourite tips to be and feel effective during work days:
+Tips to be and feel effective during flexible hours:

 - Plan ahead your tasks and goals for each week.